-Federal and state income tax returns for the years ended December 31, 2009, 2008 and 2007 are subject to review by the taxing authorities.
+Federal and state income tax returns for the years ended December 31, 2010, 2009 and 2008 are subject to review by the taxing authorities.

-The Company has evaluated and concluded that there are no uncertain tax positions requiring recognition in the Company's financial statements for year ended December 31, 2010.
-The tax expense for the years ended December 31, 2010 and 2009 is \$800.
+The Company has evaluated and concluded that there are no uncertain tax positions requiring recognition in the Company's financial statements for the year ended December 31, 2011.
+The tax expense for the years ended December 31, 2011 and 2010 is \$800.